dippixyz/dippi-docs/content/posts/react.md

 draft: false
 ---

-Welcome to your friendly guide to using `@dippixyz/sdk`.
-Please {{contact us}} if you face any problems implementing!
+Welcome to your friendly guide to using `@dippixyz/sdk` 🚀.
+Please [contact us](mail:hello@dippi.xyz) if you face any problems implementing!

 **Please note the following frequent issues before you begin:**